Kanithan: Reception

-Behindwoods wrote, "What could have been an intelligent crackerjack suspense entertainer ends up being a medially engaging product due to few lacklustre moments and some sluggish screenplay in the second half.
+Behindwoods wrote, "What could have been an intelligent crackerjack suspense entertainer ends up being a mediocre engaging product due to a few lacklustre moments and some sluggish screenplay in the second half.
 Despite its flaws, this savvy thriller is worth watching once mainly for some exhilarating action sequences, Atharvaa’s top class performance and a few adrenaline-pumping moments."
 Hindustan Times wrote "Like so many Tamil films, Kanithan begins with a fantastic idea and story, but Santosh lets these spin out of control -- till the script sinks beyond salvation."
 Rediff wrote, "Despite the compelling plot, Kanithan is an uninspired action thriller that has little to offer."
 Times of India wrote "Kanithan feels less than the sum of its parts.
 The chief reason is the scenes that act as a filler between the action, which are either banal or overlong or both.
-The film takes a while to get going and almost the first 30 minutes are wasted through clichéd scenes in the name of setting up the hero's character and his romance."
+The film takes a while to get going, and almost the first 30 minutes are wasted through clichéd scenes in the name of setting up the hero's character and his romance."
 Sify wrote "Overall, Kanithan tries hard to satisfy multiple agendas that telling an interesting story becomes secondary to everything else".
 Silverscreen wrote, "Kanithan is ambitious in scope and inept in execution."
 Baradwaj Rangan of The Hindu wrote, ".. we see an increasingly tense cat-and-mouse game between well-matched (and brainy) adversaries.
 Kanithan is a two-sided procedural...there are some tense moments.
 The editor (Bhuvan Srinivasan) really goes for the jugular."